 Triaged at a 'higher' level due to no current 'work around'.

-#11 Updated by Stuart Sides over 1 year ago
+#11 Updated by Stuart Sides almost 2 years ago

 The L3C5 data can be imported into ISIS using the "pds2isis" application.
 Be aware: There were some problems with the older L2 map data where the Sample_Projection_Offset keyword was negated.
 The mimap2isis application fixed this.
 At this time we are not aware of any problems using pds2isis on the L3 data.

 Updated: With Lisa's testing, pds2isis does not produce a mapping group in the ISIS label that is correct.
 It will take additional testing to find what is wrong and fix it.

-#13 Updated by Lisa Gaddis over 1 year ago
+#13 Updated by Lisa Gaddis almost 2 years ago

 I tested the pds2isis application on MI L3C5 data, and while it does create an ISIS cube file, the result has incorrect longitude.
 A mosaic created using several cubes from pds2isis shows that western-most cubes are placed on the eastern-most side of the mosaic.
 (From what I can tell, it does not appear that the cubes are incorrectly flipped or mirrored.)
 It appears that the SAMPLE_PROJECTION_OFFSET is improperly negated in the L3C5 .img file.
 I have only tested a single site (Alphonsus crater) that is just west of the prime meridian (~352 to 358 degrees), so I don't know if this simple fix applies to all of the L3C5 data.